Academic Definitions

 Final Examination Policy

 No change in time from the published official examination schedule is permitted without approval of the dean of the college or school and the Provost’s designee at the Morgantown location, Dean of Academic Affairs at the WVU Potomac State College, or the Campus Provost at WVU Institute of Technology.
-Finals are held in the location of the regularly scheduled class meeting unless students are otherwise notified.
+Face-to-face finals are held in the location of the regularly scheduled class meeting unless students are otherwise notified.

-No class-related activity, except for office hours, may be scheduled during the finals week.
+For all modes of delivery, no class-related activity, except for office hours, may be scheduled during the finals week.

 Assignments given in place of a final exam or “take-home” final examinations, excluding projects or assignments that are intended to be completed across the entire semester, may not be due before the final examination date and time for that class.